Foundation year: 1862

 Description about enterprise:

-The Faculty of Materials Science and Applied Chemistry (FMSAC) has the highest research potential, external funding, developed research infrastructure and is ranked among the best at Riga Technical University (RTU).
-FMSAC carries out research projects and contract work ordered by chemical industry.
+The Faculty of Natural Sciences and Technology (FNST) has the highest research potential, external funding, developed research infrastructure and is ranked among the best at Riga Technical University (RTU).
+FNST carries out research projects and contract work ordered by chemical industry.

 Simultaneously to theoretical studies during elaboration of graduation thesis and within specialty subjects a student acquires research methods and techniques, as well as can obtain practical skills at an enterprise.
 Education in chemical engineering enables to work in enterprises of different branches, where leading specialists in engineering sciences - who can manage chemical processes, can ensure quality, are capable to develop new methods and equipment, are able to create, design and introduce new innovative technologies - are needed.
 Such knowledge is necessary to work in testing, quality control and research laboratories of different products and materials.
 The study programme trains specialists for enterprises dealing with processing and manufacturing chemistry, biotechnology and pharmaceutical products, food, cosmetics, fuel, wood, ceramics, textile and building materials, as well as specialists for corresponding research and quality control laboratories, research institutions and industrial companies.